Stray voltage: Public concerns about stray voltage

-In March 2013, Californian Simona Wilson won a $4 million lawsuit against her power company after stray voltage from a substation near her house repeatedly shocked her and members of her family whenever they were in the shower.
+In March 2013, Californian Simona Wilson won a $4 million lawsuit against her power company after stray voltage from an electrical substation near her house repeatedly shocked her and members of her family whenever they were in the shower.

 The United States Social Security Administration, Administrative Law Judge, Edward Bergtholdt, in an August 17, 2000 decision awarded Michael Gunner permanent disability from exposure to stray voltage.

 Stray/contact voltage detection

 Stray voltage is generally discovered during routine electrical work, or as a result of a customer complaint or shock incident.
 A growing number of utilities in urban areas now conduct routine periodic and systematic active tests for stray voltage (or more specifically, contact voltage) for public safety reasons.
 Some incipient electrical faults may also be discovered during routine work or inspection programs which are not specifically focused on stray voltage.

 Equipment used to detect stray voltage varies, but common devices are electrical tester pens or electric field detectors, with follow-up testing using a low-impedance voltmeter.
 Electrical tester pens are hand-held devices which detect a potential difference between the user's hand and the object being tested.
 They generally indicate on contact with an energized object, if the potential difference is above the sensitivity threshold of the device.
 Reliability of the test can be affected if the user is at an elevated potential him/herself, or if the user is not making firm contact with a bare hand on the reference terminal of the tester.

 Capacitive coupling is the mechanism used by electrical tester pen devices.
 Because the capacitance between an object and a current source is typically small, only very small currents can flow from the energized source to the coupled object.
-High-impedance digital or analog voltmeters may measure elevated voltages from non-energized objects due to this coupling, in effect providing a misleading reading.
-For this reason, high-impedance voltage measurements of normally non-energized objects must be verified.
+High-impedance digital or analog voltmeters may measure elevated voltages from non-energized objects from the coupling and in effect provide a misleading reading.
+For that reason, high-impedance voltage measurements of normally non-energized objects must be verified.